Purpose of this policy

 From July 2017, all Victorian government schools are expected to transfer student information through CASES21.

 In addition, student information can be provided to the student’s next Victorian government school in any and all of the following ways: verbally (principal to principal, or nominees), electronically (via email) and in hardcopy (by providing copies of the student’s records, including health reports).

-If the student has received Student Support Services (SSS) support in the last two years, the SSS Coordinator must arrange for the SSS/Department Confidential Student file (DCS) to be sent to the SSS Coordinator for the receiving school.
+If the student has received Student Support Services (SSS) support in the last two years, the SSS area based team must arrange for the SSS/Department Confidential Student file (DCS) to be sent to the SSS area based team for the receiving school.

 Enquiries by a family about a potential transfer between Victorian government schools

 Victorian government schools may not share student information with another Victorian government school

 unless consent is given.
 This means that when a parent (or student on their own behalf) is enquiring about a possible placement at another Victorian government school, the student’s current school cannot share student information with that potential new school, unless the parent (or student) has consented.